-This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") contains forwardlooking information (collectively, "forward-looking information") within the meaning of applicable Canadian securities laws.
-Forward-looking information means disclosure regarding possible events, conditions or financial performance that is based on assumptions about future economic conditions and courses of action and includes financial projections and estimates; statements regarding plans, goals, objectives, intentions and expectations with respect to the Company's future business. operations, research and development, including the focus of the Company on its two drug candidates, L-DOS47 and Topical Interferon Alpha-2b (cervical lesions indication) and other information relating to future periods.
-Forward-looking information includes, without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of one or both of L-DOS47 and Topical Interferon Alpha-2b; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs for Topical Interferon Alpha-2b, DOS47 and L-DOS47, including but not limited to, extension of the drug candidates to other indications and the identification and development of further tumor-targeting antibodies for DOS47; (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical trial for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD"); (vi) the Company's planned future U.S. Phase I clinical trial for L-DOS47 and the Company's anticipated resubmission of its Clinical Trial Application ("CTA") in Canada or possible similar submissions in other jurisdictions, (vii) U.S. Phase II/III and European Phase III clinical trials for Topical Interferon Alpha-2b (low-grade cervical dysplasia); (viii) seeking strategic partner support and therapeutic and market opportunities for the two drug candidates; (ix) the nature, design and timing of future clinical trials and commercialization plans; (x) future expenditures, insufficiency of the Company's current cash resources and the need for financing; (xi) future financing requirements, the seeking of additional funding and anticipated future operating losses; and (xii) industry performance, prospects and general prevailing business and economic conditions.
-Forward-looking information can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2015", "2017", "next", "ongoing", "to seek", "proceed", "objective", "estimate", "future", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", "would", or "should" occur or be achieved, or comparable terminology referring to future events or results.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") contains forward-looking information (collectively, "forward-looking information") within the meaning of applicable Canadian securities laws.
+Forwardlooking information means disclosure regarding possible events, conditions or financial performance that is based on assumptions about future economic conditions and courses of action and includes financial projections and estimates; statements regarding plans, goals, objectives, intentions and expectations with respect to the Company's future business, operations, research and development, including the focus of the Company on its two drug candidates, L-DOS47 and Topical Interferon Alpha-2b (cervical lesions indication) and other information relating to future periods.
+Forward-looking information includes, without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of one or both of L-DOS47 and Topical Interferon Alpha-2b; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs for Topical Interferon Alpha-2b, DOS47 and L-DOS47, including but not limited to, extension of the drug candidates to other indications and the identification and development of further tumor-targeting antibodies for DOS47; (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical study for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD"); (vi) the Company's U.S. Phase I clinical study for L-DOS47, (vii) U.S. Phase II/III and European Phase III clinical trials for Topical Interferon Alpha-2b (low-grade cervical dysplasia); (viii) seeking strategic partner support and therapeutic and market opportunities for the two drug candidates; (ix) the nature, design and timing of future clinical trials and commercialization plans; (x) future expenditures, insufficiency of the Company's current cash resources and the need for financing; (xi) future financing requirements, the seeking of additional funding and anticipated future operating losses; (xii) changes in the application of accounting standards and interpretations; and (xiii) industry performance, prospects, and general prevailing business and economic conditions.
+Forward-looking information can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2015", "2017", "2020" "next", "ongoing", "seek", "objective", "estimate", "future", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", "would", or "should" occur or be achieved, or comparable terminology referring to future events or results.